pytexas/pytexas.github.io/input/schedule/talks/index.md

 <h2>
 Talk:
-Making Location Based Searches with Google Places API and Elasticsearch
+<a id="elasticsearch">Making Location Based Searches with Google Places API and Elasticsearch</a>
 </h2>
 <p>
 When searching for things on the internet, there are 2 factors that determine the quality of a search result, Accuracy and Relevance.